-The above stations have five basic meteorological elements they send daily records for Addis Ababa main office of NMA.
+The above stations have five basic meteorological elements they send daily records for Addis Ababa main office of EMI.
 We use the meteorological elements which are the main factors for hydro meteorological impacts.
 These are rainfall, temperature, wind speed, evaporation and sunshine duration.
 This information is important to guide for different water resource activities.
+Bega (October-January):- it is mostly a dry season for most parts of Ethiopia river basins except those basins which receive considerable amount of rainfall for Baro Akobo, lower Rift Valley, lower OmoGibe, Ogaden, middle and lower Genale Dawa and lower Wabi Shebele river basins of Ethiopia.